VolcanO17/InvisiAI/README.md

 ### 🔧 **AI Provider Setup**

 Get started with your preferred AI provider in seconds.
-Pluely supports all major LLM providers with dynamic model fetching, custom providers, and seamless integration:
+InvisiAI supports all major LLM providers with dynamic model fetching, custom providers, and seamless integration:

 <div align="center">